John and Mary Kormendy: Australia 2025

 Gray-fronted honeyeater (Subtly recognized: This picture best shows the small light gray patch between the beak and the warmer-colored top of the head.
 This is John's 10th life bird of the trip, seen "on the road" after we left Timber Creek Caravan Park, headed westward toward Kununurra.)

 White-quilled rock pigeon in Mirima National Park, (barely) on the outskirts of Kununurra.
 This was John's 12th and Mary's 11th life bird of the trip, very well seen right at the side of the road on which we were driving.
+We also saw it during our Seabourn cruise that followed the North End birding.

 We did not get pictures of Star finch, John's 11th and Mary's 10th life bird of the trip -- we saw it amid a dense crowd of branches and other finches near a random water hole on the way to Kununurra.
 Fortunately, we got pictures later in the trip.